Join us for a follow up conversation to MIT Sloan Management Review’s Counterpoints podcast with Ben Shields and Ben Alamar

 How do you define basketball intelligence?
 Is basketball IQ a byproduct of the coach’s system or is it specific to the players?
 And the biggest question:

 Would NBA teams make fewer draft mistakes if they measured basketball IQ?

-Join us on Twitter Thursday, December 6th at 12pm ET for a follow up conversation to MIT Sloan Management Review’s Counterpoints podcast featuring podcast host and MIT Sloan School of Management Senior Lecturer Ben Shields and podcast guest Ben Alamar.
-Ben Alamar is author of Sports Analytics: A Guide for Coaches, Managers, and Other Decision Makers and former director of sports analytics at ESPN.
+Join us on Twitter Thursday, December 6th at 12pm ET for a follow up conversation to MIT Sloan Management Review’s Counterpoints podcast featuring Ben Shields (@BenRyanShields) and Paul Michelman (@pmichelman) and Counterpoints guest Ben Alamar (@BenCAlamar).
+Shields is a senior lecturer at the MIT Sloan School of Management and Michelman is the editor in chief at MIT Sloan Management Review.
+Alamar is a sports analytics expert, the author of Sports Analytics: A Guide for Coaches, Managers, and Other Decision Makers, and the former director of sports analytics at ESPN.

 Listen to the November 15th podcast episode where Ben Alamar will defend this hypothesis: NBA teams would make fewer draft mistakes if they measured basketball IQ.